onlinehub0808/-smart-contract-best-practices/src/05-KnownAttacks.md

 An attacker can call `getLock()`, and then never call `releaseLock()`.
 If they do this, then the contract will be locked forever, and no further changes will be able to be made.
 If you use mutexes to protect against race conditions, you will need to carefully ensure that there are no ways for a lock to be claimed and never released.
 (There are other potential dangers when programming with mutexes, such as deadlocks and livelocks.
 You should consult the large amount of literature already written on mutexes, if you decide to go this route.)

+<a name="footnote-race-condition-terminology"></a>

+<div style='font-size: 80%; display: inline;'>* Some may object to the use of the term <i>race condition</i>, since Ethereum does not currently have true parallelism.
+However, there is still the fundamental feature of logically distinct processes contending for resources, and the same sorts of pitfalls and potential solutions apply.</div>

 <a name="dos-with-unexpected-throw"></a>

 ### DoS with (Unexpected) Throw